mjd-tech/Media-Server/2-system-settings.md

 ```

 ## Intel Video driver

+> Don't do this section unless you have "judder" problems

 - by default, the xorg "modesetting" driver is used
 - this produces "judder" in Kodi, frames are occasionally dropped.
 - see [Kodi 19.4 on Xubuntu J4125 24p judder](https://forum.kodi.tv/showthread.php?tid=367862&pid=3094414)